Electronic Stopping Power Neural Network predictor

 ESPNN - Electronic Stopping Power Neural Network

-The ESPNN is a python-based deep neural network that allows the user to predict the electronic stopping power cross-section for any ion and target[^1] combinations for a wide range of incident energies.
+The ESPNN is a Python-based deep neural network that enables users to predict the electronic stopping power cross-section for any ion and target[^1] combinations for a wide range of incident energies.
 The deep neural network was trained on tens of thousands of curated data points from the IAEA database.
 See more details of the ESPNN in this publication.

 You can use the ESPNN package remotely or locally.
 Find below all the usage options available.

-If you have problems installing the package or notice troubling features in the stopping power model, make sure to post an issue or send us and email[^2].
+If you encounter problems installing the package or notice troubling features in the stopping power model, make sure to post an issue or send us an email[^2].

 Run ESPNN online

-The ESPNN package can be used remotely in the Google Colab platform[^3].
-There, you'll find a jupyter notebook with a quick tutorial on how to use the ESPNN.
-You can also make a copy of the notebook to your own personal Drive and compute the stopping power of any projectile-target combination.
+The ESPNN package can be used remotely in the Binder platform.
+There, you'll find a Jupyter notebook with a quick tutorial on how to use the ESPNN.
+You can compute the stopping power of any projectile-target combination in that Jupyter notebook.
+The stopping power results are saved in plain text files and can be downloaded by clicking on the folder icon in the vertical left menu.
+Make sure to download them as they will be lost once the tab is closed.

 Install ESPNN

-To use the ESPNN in your computer, first you'll need to install it.
-We recommend using a python virtual environment to this end (for example, see anaconda or virtualenv).
-If you are not familiar with virtual environments and would like to rapidly start using python, follow the anaconda indications according to your operating system:
+To use the ESPNN on your computer, first, you'll need to install it.
+ESPNN is currently restricted to Python 3.7 and 3.8.
+We recommend using a Python virtual environment to this end (for example, see anaconda or virtualenv).
+If you are not familiar with virtual environments and would like to rapidly start using Python, follow the Anaconda instructions according to your operating system:

 Using pip

 The simplest way to install the ESPNN is via pip.
-Indistinctively, Ubuntu, Windows and macOS users can install the package by typing in the terminal or the anaconda bash terminal:
+Indistinctly, Ubuntu, Windows, and macOS users can install the package by typing in the terminal or the Anaconda bash terminal:

 pip install ESPNN